 Token Of Appreciation- It’s Polite

 Not to say that Millenials are not appreciative.
 But, many express their appreciation in different ways.
-That being said, an old-fashioned gen-Xer or baby boomer understands the significance of a thank you letter differently than a Millenial.
+That said, an old-fashioned gen-Xer or baby boomer understands the significance of a thank you letter differently than a Millenial.
 It may not seem so important to you right now.
-I mean how important can a thank you letter be?
+I mean, how important can a thank you letter be?
 Well, perceptions differ widely depending on your generation.
 Some take insult to not receiving a thank you.
 Why play with fire?
 If the residency interests you, you can’t lose.
 Just send the thank you letter!